Covid 19 Delta outbreak: Government releases tranche of documents - NZ Herald

 Roche said the outbreak had also "exposed the shortfall in proper engagement of Māori and Pacific providers in the outbreak and overall response".

-Māori and Pacific providers have consistently been arguing to be a central part of leading the community response, rather than through DHBs, which the Government has conceded has lead to poor outcomes in some regions such as Taranaki.
+Māori and Pacific providers have consistently been arguing to be a central part of leading the community response, rather than through DHBs, which the Government has conceded has led to poor outcomes in some regions such as Taranaki.

 Roche repeated his concern about the response being reactive rather than prepared in anticipation of the worst.